PancakeBunny-finance/Bunny/docs/faq.rst

 Where does BUNNY come from?
 ================================================

 BUNNY is minted via smart contracts.
-For every 1bnb earned in peformance fees, 10 BUNNY is newly minted and distributed.
+For every 1bnb earned in performance fees, 10 BUNNY is newly minted and distributed.

 Where does Swap % come from?
 ================================================